lvgl/lvgl/docs/integration/bindings/micropython.rst

 Callbacks
 ~~~~~~~~~

 In C a callback is just a function pointer.
-But in Micropython we need to register a *Micropython callable object* for each
+But in MicroPython we need to register a *MicroPython callable object* for each
 callback.
-Therefore in the Micropython binding we need to register both a function pointer and a Micropython object for every callback.
+Therefore in the MicroPython binding we need to register both a function pointer and a MicroPython object for every callback.

 Therefore we defined a **callback convention** for the LVGL C API that expects lvgl headers to be defined in a certain
 way.
-Callbacks that are declared according to the convention would allow the binding to register a Micropython object
+Callbacks that are declared according to the convention would allow the binding to register a MicroPython object
 next to the function pointer when registering a callback, and access that object when the callback is called.

-- The basic idea is that we have ``void * user_data`` field that is used automatically by the Micropython Binding
+- The basic idea is that we have ``void * user_data`` field that is used automatically by the MicroPython Binding
-  to save the *Micropython callable object* for a callback.
+  to save the *MicroPython callable object* for a callback.
 This field must be provided when registering the function
   pointer, and provided to the callback function itself.
 - Although called "user_data", the user is not expected to read/write that field.
-Instead, the Micropython glue code uses
+Instead, the MicroPython glue code uses
-  ``user_data`` to automatically keep track of the Micropython callable object.
+  ``user_data`` to automatically keep track of the MicroPython callable object.
 The glue code updates it when the callback
   is registered, and uses it when the callback is called in order to invoke a call to the original callable object.

 There are a few options for defining a callback in LVGL C API: